• Skip to primary navigation

 There is something special about a fresh green bean.
 The snap, the crunch, the fragrance.
 But there are a few tips and trick to storing and preparing them properly.

-Storing Green Beans.
-Keep green beans in the crisper drawer of your fridge.
-They will last for a few weeks like this.
 However, if the beans begin to turn brown, develop mold, or a bitter or “off” smell, it is best to discard them.
 Those beans are bad.

 How to sauté green beans with garlic

 1. Rinse the beans.
+Then trim them.
 As directed above.

 2. Sauté.
 There’s no need to blanch the beans before cooking in this recipe.
 Just toss the beans in a preheated pan with olive oil.
 Cook for a few minutes.
 The beans will go from a dull green to a shiny and vibrant deep green.
 Season with salt.